AUGUST IN HAWAII | WHY YOU NEED TO VISIT HAWAII IN THE SUMMER

 - Kelly O’Neals- This is the spot to close down.
 The live music goes until the lights come on.
 If you happen to see the lights come on in this place, you can kiss that sunrise tour goodbye.

 - Hideout Waikiki- This is a great place to take your date to.
 Sit outside and listen to local music while sipping on a nice cocktail.
 The view is cityscape and the sitting area has fireplaces to keep warm, it’s not like you need it but it adds more.

 Great Beer Festival Waikiki Happens!

-Every August the only beachfront Beer Festival returns.
+Every August (before COVID-19) the only beachfront Beer Festival returns.
+2020 the festival will be in October.
 The annual festival will offer tastings of more than 100 seasonal, local, and craft beers from Hawaii and beyond.
-See you down there!
+We all need a beer right now!
+Right?